• Skip to primary navigation

 This chicken and leek pie is large enough to feed 4 hungry people.
 Because there are only 2 of us in our household, I divided the chicken mixture into 2 pie dishes, cooked one, and froze the other for another day.

-• Leeks and chopped mushrooms – once chopped, you end up with a huge mound and it looks as though there are far too many.
-But don’t worry, once cooked, they shrink down to about half of the volume.
-You will also need a small amount of cooking oil for frying.
-You can use either sunflower or olive oil for this.
+• Leeks and chopped mushrooms - once chopped, you end up with a huge mound and it looks as though there are far too many.
+But don't worry, once cooked, they shrink down to about half of the volume.
+You may need extra butter for frying the vegetables.

 • Milk mixed with extra cornflour, for thickening.